ryanvolz/radioconda/README.md

 The complete list of packages can be found [here](https://github.com/ryanvolz/radioconda/blob/master/radioconda.yaml).

-Once installed, you will have a fully functional conda distribution/environment, meaning that you can install additional packages (if available through [conda-forge](https://conda-forge.org/feedstock-outputs)) or upgrade to the latest versions using `conda` or `mamba`, e.g.:
+Once installed, you will have a fully functional conda distribution/environment, meaning that you can use the `conda` or `mamba` commands to install additional packages (if available through [conda-forge](https://conda-forge.org/feedstock-outputs)) or upgrade to the latest versions.

-    mamba install <pkg-name>
-    mamba upgrade --all

 Think of radioconda as an alternative to [Anaconda](https://www.anaconda.com/products/individual) or [Miniforge](https://github.com/conda-forge/miniforge), but specialized for software radio.

 **NOTE:** Radioconda is built from packages maintained by the [conda-forge](https://conda-forge.org/) project.
 If you have questions or issues that are specific to the conda installation of a particular package, please report them at the corresponding [feedstock repository](https://github.com/conda-forge/feedstocks).